mikeklepacz/CRM/replit.md

 4. Log out and log back in to see the Admin dashboard

 ### 3. Connect Google Sheets
-Connect your two Google Sheets to power the Sales Dashboard:
+Connect your two Google Sheets to power the Client Dashboard:

 1. Go to Admin Dashboard → Google Sheets tab
 2. Click to authorize access to your Google Sheets